MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/about/index.md

 I presented some [thoughts on plant knowledges](https://michaelsongagradstudent.github.io/blog/2018/11/01/Draft-Of-Plant-Knowledges-Talk) at the 2018 UC Berkeley Comparative Literature Conference [*Future (Im)Perfect*](https://futureimperfectconf.wordpress.com/).
 I am also an amateur classicist and slavicist!
 At [AATSEEL 2020](https://www.aatseel.org/program), I gave a [paper](https://michaelsongagradstudent.github.io/blog/2020/02/11/Two-metaphysical-traditions) at a round table about the 19th century Russian metaphysical poets and contemporary American female country music.
 I am also an amateur sociologist and labor historian and have recently presented on [labor organizing during the pandemic](https://michaelsongagradstudent.github.io/blog/2022/08/06/SSSP-COLA-Paper) at The Society for the Study of Social Problems 2022 with comrades from the [UC COLA Movement](https://payusmoreucsc.com).
-I might be going to Evolution 2023 next year, but I'll have to see about that.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8wsjlsghPH8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 *Holiday embedded video of me and my colleagues and comrades who fight the good fight, because our working conditions are our students' learning conditions.*